 John Allen Hobar

-To send flowers in memory of John Allen "Al" Hobart, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Allen "Al" Hobart, please visit our Heartfelt Sympathies Store.

 May 14, 1944 – December 27, 2019

 On May 14, 1944, Al was born in Omak, WA, where he went to school and during his teen years, he traveled as far away as Walla Walla, WA, to work a summer job bucking hay.
 Al worked hard to graduate with the honor of Valedictorian and with that “hard work” ethic, he went on to owning his own gas station, volunteering for the Omak Fire Department, working on the Wells Dam Project, and onto owning a RC Cola franchise.
 After that, he moved to Wenatchee, WA, as a manager for Coca Cola.
 It was during these years, that he was noticed to be a good voice and advocate for worker’s rights, and again his hard work.
 That was the changing point for the rest of his working career when he became a union representative for Teamster’s Union Local 148.
 He then became the Secretary Treasurer for Local 760 out of Yakima, WA, for several years.
 He was elected to the Joint Council 28 as the Executive Director for the state of Washington.
 After a short term, he was elected to International Vice President for the Northwest to include the states of WA, OR, and AK.
 He served as a contract negotiator and was a representative on the Pension Trust, while maintaining his duties at Joint Council 28.

 After over 40 years, he retired to do a few leisure things, and found that farming with the family, spoiling grandchildren, raising many different gardens, taking care of animals, and again, bucking hay, was the way of life he had missed for so many years.